 - to suggest ways and means of providing for the needs and extending the influence of such Churches and fellowships and to collect and spread among members, information of Liberal religious interests.

-There are now 42 branches, grouped in 10 Districts throughout the United Kingdom, all represented on a Central Committee.
-There is a gathering for the Annual General Meeting at the Denomination's General Assembly Meetings and a Triennial Conference with a Rally in the years between.
+There are now 20 branches, grouped in 8 Districts throughout the United Kingdom.
+Districts can send representatives to Central Committee meetings.
+There is a gathering for the Annual General Meeting at the denomination's General Assembly Meetings and an annual Rally, usually in October.

 At District and Local Level, the branches serve their churches

 communities in many interesting and varied ways such as educational talks,

 craft work, care of the elderly and disabled, money raising and social